 The AIA logo represents harmony, unity, and leadership.
-The emblem suggests that conquering challenging peaks is in keeping with the spirit of a company that is not afraid of difficulties.
+The emblem suggests that conquering challenging peaks aligns with the spirit of a company unafraid of difficulties.
 The symbol subconsciously inspires a sense of reliable protection.

 Meaning and History

-American International Insurance Company became the Asian branch of AIG in 1947 when the Communists came to power in China.
-However, the company’s first known logo dates back to 1983, when AIG went public and began consolidating all of its international subsidiaries, focusing on developing a visual identity.
-A partial change of ownership in 2008 and a full change of ownership in 2012 did not change the overall style of the logo.
+American International Insurance Company became AIG’s Asian branch in 1947, when the Communists came to power in China.
+However, the company’s first known logo dates to 1983, when AIG went public and began consolidating its international subsidiaries, focusing on developing a visual identity.
+A partial change of ownership in 2008 and a full change of ownership in 2012 did not alter the logo’s overall style.

 What is AIA?

 A company formed during the restructuring of the holding company American International Group.
-It became fully independent after the crisis of 2008.
-It includes all Asian assets of AIG.
+It became fully independent after the 2008 crisis.
+It includes all of AIG’s Asian assets.
 It ranks 113th in the Forbes Global 2000 ranking.
 Offers insurance, wealth management, and investment services.

 1983 – 2008